Cebu Pacific: Post-pandemic recovery and third expansion (2023–present)

 On January 25, 2023, Cebu Pacific launched its new campaign, "Let's Fly Every Juan", at a press conference at the Ayala Museum.
 It then resumed its remaining international flights that were suspended during the pandemic, including China, with the exception of Beijing.
-On April 21, 2023, Cebu Pacific reopened its Pampanga hub at Clark International Airport.
+On April 21, Cebu Pacific reopened its Pampanga hub at Clark International Airport.
 By the end of 2023, after three consecutive financial years of losses, Cebu Pacific reported its first full-year post-pandemic profit.

 On February 28, 2024, Cebu Pacific was awarded the Best Airline award at the Routes Asia Awards 2024 for its "exceptional contributions to airport and destination marketing in the Asia Pacific region".
 It was also awarded Best Low-Cost Airline Brand and Most Sustainable Low-Cost Airline in the Philippines for 2023 by the World Economic Magazine.

 In July 2024, Cebu Pacific shelved its plans to expand its long-haul operations.
 It then reduced its flights to China due to weak demand amid geopolitical tensions, and likewise terminated flights to Beijing.
 The airline focused instead on expanding regionally within a five-hour radius, launching flights to secondary cities in Southeast Asia.
 On July 16, 2024, it expanded its Bangkok operations by launching thrice-weekly flights to Don Mueang International Airport to complement its twice-daily Suvarnabhumi flights.
-As part of its regional expansion, it started flying thrice weekly to Da Nang on December 7, 2023, and Chiang Mai on October 29, 2024.
-It also returned to Kaohsiung after a fifteen-year hiatus in August.
+As part of its regional expansion, it started flying thrice weekly to Da Nang on December 7, 2023, Kaohsiung on August 16, 2024 (after a fifteen-year hiatus), and Chiang Mai on October 29.
 Continuing its domestic expansion, Cebu Pacific expanded its regional network in Visayas and Mindanao, launching eighteen new inter-island routes from its hubs in Cebu, Davao City, and Iloilo, as well as select flights from Clark.
-Likewise, new international services from these hubs were either launched or revived: new direct flights from Cebu to Bangkok (Don Mueang) and Osaka began in mid-October, while Davao–Hong Kong services were relaunched in the same month including a new Davao–Bangkok service.
+Likewise, new international services from these hubs were either launched or revived: new direct flights from Cebu to Bangkok and Osaka began in mid-October, while Davao–Hong Kong services were relaunched in the same month including a new Davao–Bangkok service.
 It also resumed international flights from Iloilo International Airport after a four-year hiatus.